rbowen/presentations/betterfm/slides.md

 student as though their struggles are important.

 ---
+class: center, middle
+## For the asker, not the answerer

+Remember: The "Asking questions the right way" doc is for the people asking, not the people answering.
+Your job as the answerer is to be kind and patient.

+---
 ## Humility
 * You don't know everything
 * The documentation isn't perfect yet